 In hearing, the theory that the rate of nerve impulses traveling up the auditory nerve matches the frequency of a tone, thus enabling us to sense its pitch.

 The sense of body movement and position, including the sense of balance.

-Ernst Weber; the principle that accounts for how one notices the difference threshold for any change must be proportional
+The principle that accounts for how one notices the difference threshold for any change must be proportional.

 The spinal cord contains a "gate" that blocks pain signals or allows them to pass on to the brain.
 It's opened by the activity of pain signals traveling up small nerve fibers and is closed by activity in large fibers or information coming from the brain.